ourresearch/openalex-gui/docs/organizations-endpoint.md

-# Users API Endpoint Documentation
+# Organizations API Endpoint Documentation

-You are building admin GUI elements for managing Users in the OpenAlex system.
-Below is the complete API documentation for the Users endpoint.
+You are building admin GUI elements for managing Organizations in the OpenAlex system.
+Below is the complete API documentation for the Organizations endpoint.

 ## Overview

-Users represent individual accounts in the OpenAlex system.
-Users can belong to organizations, have API keys, and have various roles (admin, librarian).
-The admin list endpoint is **admin-only**, while individual users can access their own information.
+Organizations represent institutional entities (universities, companies, etc.) that can have multiple user members.
+Each organization has owners and members.
+This is an **admin-only** feature set, except that organization owners can view their own organization.

 ## Base URL